BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/the_easterlings.md

 - **Helm of the Dragon Emperor** `PASSIVE`

-The Emperor is Resistant to Magic.
+The Emperor is [Resistant to Magic].

 - **Phalanx** `ACTIVE`

-Easterlings can use pike and shield without penalty.
+Easterlings can use [pike][Pike] and [shield][Shield] without penalty.
 If an Easterling model loses a duel roll on foot, up to two other models that also have the Phalanx rule can Make Way, instead of one.

 </div>